NMReDATAInitiative/NMReDATAInitiative.github.io/partners.md

 ### <strong>Cheminfo</strong> [www.cheminfo.org](http://www.cheminfo.org/)

-Open source (MIT license) project developed mainly by Luc Patiny (formerly Ecole Polytéchnique Fédérale de Lausanne, Lausanne, Switzerland) and Julien Wist (Universidad del Valle en Cali, Colombia).
+Open source (MIT license) project developed mainly by Luc Patiny (formerly Ecole Polyt&#233;chnique F&#233;d&#233;rale de Lausanne, Lausanne, Switzerland) and Julien Wist (Universidad del Valle en Cali, Colombia).
 The aim of this project is to bring efficient, research-grade, cheminformatics tools into the browser, thus is written exclusively in javaScript that is natively supported by all browsers.
 This technology was chosen because it allows to develop tools that can run either on the server or on the client and because it enable the user to access all the power of the system without installing a single package.
 It will run on all operating systems and is suitable for mobile devices. </span><span style="font-family: Georgia; font-size: 12px;">Cheminfo.org permits to perform complex operations on many different kind of chemical data, such as molecules and spectra, but also includes efficient libraries to work with images (microscopy, petri dishes, etc.).
 Cheminfo.org showcases the potential of this paradigm shift, from the standard c++ libraries and standalone desktop application to the all in browser.
 Many demo tools can be found that can inspire others to contribute to the effort.

 ### <strong> Bio-Rad Laboratories</strong>, Informatic Division, [www.knowitall.com](http://www.knowitall.com/)

 Bio-Rad is a world leader in spectral databases and spectroscopy software.
-Bio-Rad’s Informatics Division, founded as Sadtler Research Laboratories in Philadelphia in 1874, has the longest history of any spectral database producer.
-Sadtler created the spectral reference industry in the 1950’s with its print library collections, and after being acquired by Bio-Rad in 1978, launched the first commercial spectral database system for personal computers just two years later.
-With its award-winning KnowItAll® software and database product line for Microsoft Windows and its SpectraBase™ product line for the web, the Informatics Division has been at the forefront of innovative spectral database and search technology and has amassed the world’s largest collection of spectral reference databases, with over 2.4 million spectra and counting.
+Bio-Rad's Informatics Division, founded as Sadtler Research Laboratories in Philadelphia in 1874, has the longest history of any spectral database producer.
+Sadtler created the spectral reference industry in the 1950s with its print library collections, and after being acquired by Bio-Rad in 1978, launched the first commercial spectral database system for personal computers just two years later.
+With its award-winning KnowItAll&#174; software and database product line for Microsoft Windows and its SpectraBase&#153; product line for the web, the Informatics Division has been at the forefront of innovative spectral database and search technology and has amassed the world's largest collection of spectral reference databases, with over 2.4 million spectra and counting.
 Bio-Rad is exploring ways to incorporate the NMReDATA format in future versions of its products.

 ### <strong>NOMAD</strong>, [nomad.wp.st-andrews.ac.uk](http://nomad.wp.st-andrews.ac.uk/)